 The course focuses on how to design, develop and evaluate interactive data visualization solutions for complex data analysis problems.
 This page links to material I developed for the course.
-Feel free to use it in your course or to study visualization on your own.
-Lecture Slides.
 Julia Buntaine: Visualizing science: bridging the science-art gap.
 A History of DataViz – info we trust.
 After examining the history of data visualization greats I have decided to collect my learnings in the style of history’s data visualization greats.

 I believed this was a *new way* of expressing and visualizing information, a thoroughly modern and zeitgeisty fusion of data and design.
 Oh you muppet David… These infographics were created by students of American African-American activist W.E.Dubois in 1902.
 They’re so modern looking!
+Right down to the type.
 History of Graphic Design.
 The Surprising History of the Infographic.
 5 Tips for Learning to Code for Visualization.
 There are many click-and-play software programs, solutions, and tools to help you visualize your data.

 What does sketching do to a designer’s mind and how does it affect the process of working with data?
 I am an information design myself.
 I have been trained as an architect, but soon after my graduation I started working with information in a visual way.
 Beautiful Reasons — Accurat studio.
 To be a designer you have to find new languages, new ways of entertaining people; and working with data you also have to make visuals that can become magnetic to people that are not familiar with data practices.
 We believe that, sometimes, the act of loading an analytical representation with emotional investment produces attention rather than distraction, creates worlds that are evocative and nameless at the same time, able to inspire sensations, as long as we always respect the values in the data and we don’t manipulate the information.